Published on Tuesday 1 December 2015 12:54

 One of the questions you dread as a motoring writer is being asked what's the best car you've driven.
 It's like being asked what your favourite food is.
 You probably wouldn't want a lobster thermidor for breakfast for example.
-I have, however, settled on an answer and it's the latest Porsche 911, the so-called '991 series' in Porsche speak.
+I have, however, settled on an answer and it's the latest Porsche 911, now fitted with a more potent, more efficient 3.0-litre bi-turbo engine.
 It is, by any stretch of the imagination, a brilliant car.
 Some have accused it of going a bit soft in its dotage, but that's part of this model's appeal.
 Drive it gently and it rides better than a lot of executive saloons.
 It feels like a GT car.
 It feels as if it has indeed sold out and become a GT car.
 But drive it harder and it responds in kind.
 It's still a 911.

 A 911 is, at its best, a rear wheel drive car.
 Everybody knows that, right?
 It's like some immutable motoring law.
 The Porsche purist hankers for a manual Carrera 2 coupe in entry-level trim before graduating to a GT3.
 Four wheel drive, turbochargers and soft tops are for people who manifestly don't get it.
 That might have been the case once.
 In this latest 911?
 I'm not so sure.

-In normal driving, 100% of torque goes to the rear wheels.
+As for the 4WD stuff, well in normal driving, 100% of torque goes to the rear wheels.
 It's only when you overwhelm the rear boots that the front wheels are tasked with traction duties.
 The system reacts within 100 milliseconds, with an indicator on the dashboard showing where the power is being directed at any given time.
-If you've spent any time in the latest 911, you'll know that ride quality is excellent although one option I would certainly tick is the sports exhaust which lends the 911 the sporting personality it so richly deserves.
+If you've spent any time in recent 911 models, you'll know that ride quality is excellent these days, although one option we would certainly tick is the sports exhaust which lends the 911 the sporting personality it so richly deserves.

 Design and Build